Alfred Packer: Aftermath

 On April 16, 1874, 65 days after his departure, Packer emerged from the woods alone and made his way across a frozen lake bed to the Los Pinós Indian Agency, near Saguache, Colorado.
 As the men of the agency were eating breakfast, Packer came in and stood before them begging for food and shelter.
 He carried with him a rifle, a knife, a steel coffee pot, and a satchel.
 The men sat Packer down at the table and gave him some food, which he could not ingest without vomiting.
-Packer said that his digestion was altered as a result of his prolonged near-starvation.
+Packer said his digestion was altered as a result of his prolonged near-starvation.
 Then he related to the men the events that had led him from Ouray's camp to Los Piños.
 He said he had been hired by five men to guide them to Breckenridge.
 He then stated that during their journey, he had become snow-blind and was left lagging behind the party, becoming a burden for them.
 Packer claimed that a member of the party, Israel Swan, had supplied him with a rifle, just before the others decided to abandon him.
 Since this moment he had been forced to survive on his own and make his way out of the mountains with minimal ammunition and virtually no supplies.
 He indicated he had little else to eat than roots and rose buds the entire time he was alone.
 He had also eaten his moccasins.
 The men at the agency listened to his story, but found it rather odd, that even though he had been lost in the wilderness for a little over two months, he did not look as malnourished and threadbare as most lost wanderers they had come across in the mountains.
 His face was reported as being bloated, and his overall physique hardly skeletal.
 Moreover, Packer said he would drink whisky for breakfast, instead of any kind of food.
 Packer claimed he was broke, and sold the Winchester rifle he had in his possession to Major Downer, the agency's justice of the peace, for $10.
 Packer stayed at the agency for ten days before heading to the nearby town of Saguache, where he began to buy supplies for his journey back home in Pennsylvania.